cbrooks90/semiunification/README.md

 # semiKanren

+Semiunification constraints are very natural in that they directly encode relations in the so-called "subsumption lattice" on terms.
+I'm devising an algorithm which uses this idea heavily and is purely functional.

-Semiunification is an undecidable problem.
-However, so-called "R-acyclic" semiunification problems can be solved.
-Here I've attempted a version of miniKanren which uses semiunification.
+It should be noted that semiunification is an undecidable problem.
+However, a condition called "R-acyclicity" guarantees an instance's solvability.
+Here I've attempted a version of miniKanren which uses semiunification as a goal constructor, using my algorithm to solve semiunification problems provided they are R-acyclic.

-The primary goal is to write a relational type inferencer which should aid the program synthesis work of William E. Byrd, Greg Rosenblatt and others.
+The long-term goal is to write a relational type inferencer which should aid the program synthesis work of William E. Byrd, Greg Rosenblatt and others.
 This should be possible since certain type inference problems with let-polymorphism can be translated in a syntax-directed way into a (slight variant of an) R-ASUP instance.
+Further reading has suggested that subtyping via semiunification constraints is also possible.

 ## References